Penn State Active Attacker Response Program

 - Download and print the Run, Hide, Fight poster for use. (pdf)

-The move to Run, Hide, Fight is intended to bring Penn State’s active-attacker response protocol in line with the national standard for active-attacker training.
+The University’s Active Attacker Response is based upon three action steps: run, hide and fight.
+The move to the run, hide, fight concept is intended to bring Penn State’s active-attacker response protocol in line with the national standard for active-attacker training.

 - Run, Hide, Fight™ is endorsed by the U.S. Department of Homeland Security and FBI, and it has been adopted by the majority of Big Ten schools (including Maryland, Michigan, Ohio State, Rutgers and Wisconsin, among others).
 It is also routinely implemented at the high school level.